Convex Exemplar SPP1000, SPP1200, SPP1600

 Clustering

-Multiple SPP1x00/XA systems can be connected together to form a single large system.
+Multiple SPP1x00/XA systems can be connected to form a single large system.

 - Up two sixteen SPP1000/SPP1200/SPP1600 XA models can be clustered together to form a system with up to